Nathan R. Kitchen

-Matthew and I were married under a lemon tree in our backyard on November 30th, 2019.
+Matthew and I were married under a lemon tree in our backyard on November the 30th, 2019.

 After emerging from the shadows of the closet dripping in shame ten years ago, here I was this bright Fall afternoon standing tall and proud before God, surrounded by family and friends, making a public commitment to the man I dearly loved and chose to marry.

-Later that evening as the celebration began winding down, I found a quiet moment to reflect with great tenderness upon my seventeen-year-old self, a young man desperately trying to make sense of his place in the world, making the best life decisions he could with the information available to him.
+Later that evening as the celebration began winding down, I found a quiet moment to reflect with great tenderness upon my seventeen-year-old self, a young man desperately trying to make sense of his place in the world, making the best life decisions he could with the information available to him at the time.